 Schedule 1.
 The Products: The products available for purchase will be the Supplier’s entire range of cosmetic and other products and services as published by the Supplier for the time being.
 The Supplier may vary the products as it thinks fit to exclude one or more of the products from this Agreement if the availability of such products is permanently or temporarily discontinued for any reason.
 The Supplier shall give notice of any changes to Product specifications to the Distributor as soon as reasonably practicable.

 Schedule 2.
 Territory is the United Kingdom, Channel Islands and the Isle of Man, and the Republic of Ireland.
-If a distributor is known to reside outside of the Territory for more than 28 days of the year and places orders whilst outside the territory, SheerSense Ltd maintains the right to hold all orders until notification of the distributor residing at a UK Territory address.
+If a distributor is known to reside outside of the Territory for more than 28 days of the year and places orders whilst outside the territory, SheerSense Ltd maintains the right to hold all orders until notification of the distributor residing at an address within the Territory.

 Schedule 3.
 The Trade Marks: Current Trade mark information can be obtained on request.